CogView2: Faster and Better Text-to-Image Generation via Hierarchical Transformers: Conclusion

 \section{Conclusion}

-The breakthrough in the text-to-image domain are made by auto-regressive models.
-However, the slow generation and high complexity hinder researchers from improving the quality in this direction.
-In this paper, we put forward the way of hierarchical transformers to help auto-regressive models conquer these disadvantages, and bridge the gap between text-to-image pretraining and recent visual representation learning methods, e.g. MAE~\cite{mae}.
+The breakthrough in the text-to-image domain is made by autoregressive models.
+However, the slow generation and high complexity hinder researchers attempts to improve the quality in this direction.
+In this paper, we put forward an approach based on hierarchical transformers to help autoregressive models remedy these disadvantages, and bridge the gap between text-to-image pretraining and recent visual representation learning methods.

-The advancement of text-to-image generation, especially text-guided image editing, will benefit the creation of artists and designers, and will also cause the risk of misinformation, leading to permanent damage to the reliability of web photos.
+\textbf{Broader Impact.} The advancement of text-to-image generation, especially text-guided image editing, will ease the creative efforts of artists and designers, while also causing a risk of misinformation, leading to permanent damages to the reliability of web photos.
+However, it is possible to train a classifier to distinguish the real and CogView2-generated images according to the texture features.

+\ifx\papermode\submission \else \begin{ack} We would like to thank Zhao Xue and Sha Yuan for the help on collecting the dataset, Hanxiao Qu for maintaining the machines, and Yue Cao and Chang Zhou for their useful discussion, Zhendong Zhang for releasing an initial version of CUDA local attention and the computational resources supported by BAAI.